danitso/comilajs/README.md

 ## Motivation

-This library was developed as part of a larger commercial project which enables regular .NET applications to run as responsive web applications without having to rewrite them completely.
+This library was developed as a standalone dependency for a commercial project which enables regular .NET applications to run as responsive web applications without having to rewrite them completely.

 ## Installation